 Glass-front panels come in an array of patterns and finishes.
 Seeded glass, for example, has little air pockets inside to create a textured appearance.
 Frosted glass is clear enough to reveal what’s inside the cabinets, yet opaque enough to conceal items you want to hide.
 Etched glass, stained glass, and colored glass are other alternatives you may consider.

-These are just a few of the many kitchen cabinet trends of 2017 to consider when conducting a kitchen remodel.
+These are just a few of the many kitchen cabinet trends in 2017 to consider when conducting a kitchen remodel.
 Choosing kitchen cabinets also involves selecting hardware, drawer features, and architectural elements to achieve a polished look that marries function and style, and serves as the heart of your home.